lens-reputation/court/Whitepaper.md

 LensCourt operates as a protocol that builds on the LensReputation score, adding an extra layer of judgment, accountability, and community-driven trust.

-Users earn a dynamic **Reputation Score** through LensReputation.
+Users can mint a dynamic **Reputation Score** through LensReputation.
 This score is calculated based on a combination of protocol activity, on-chain interactions, financial behavior, and time-weighted consistency.
 It determines each user’s eligibility and weight in the LensCourt system.

-Those who achieve a score above **600** are eligible to claim a **Judge Seat**, after paying a one-time fee of **\$10**.
+Those who achieve a score above **600** are eligible to mint a **Judge Seat**, after paying a one-time fee of **\$10**.
 Judge Seats are issued as **soulbound NFTs**, symbolizing access and authority.
 Although soulbound and non-transferable in traditional terms, these seats can be **auctioned**, allowing other accounts to obtain them.
 Auctions include a **5% fee** that is redirected to the protocol.

 Judges participate in daily curation tasks, where they can review up to 10 accounts per day.
 They cast either a positive or negative vote based on the perceived authenticity and trustworthiness of the account.
 Each vote is **weighted** by the judge’s own Reputation Score.
-Voting data is recorded transparently on Lens as publications, and can be accessed by simply changing a account URL from `heyy.xyz/u/tomeke` to `lenscourt.xyz/u/tomeke`.
+Voting data is recorded transparently on Lens as account action.

 Judge Seats also grant **governance rights**.
 Seat holders are empowered to vote on protocol upgrades, changes in the scoring mechanics, and proposals regarding incentive mechanisms or penalties.
 Governance is designed to be progressive, evolving with the needs of the community.